matthw/matthw.github.io/content/posts/2022/automatically-unpacking-icedid-stage1-with-angr/index.md

 if block.vex.next.tag == 'Iex_RdTmp':
 ```

-- looping over the block instruction to find the actuall call and hooking it with something of ours:
+- looping over the block instructions to find the actual call and hook it with something of ours:
 ```python
                 for insn in self.prj.factory.block(block.addr).capstone.insns:
                     if insn.mnemonic == 'call':